Technical Report Summary

 The amendments recognized the EETP as part of Alberta's Industrial Heartland, acknowledged natural gas as a logical feedstock within the EETP, changed the arterial road network to more closely follow the grid pattern of section boundaries and existing road right-of-ways, and increased flexibility for investors.

 The ASP continue to respect the original principles and directions of ASP by focusing eco-industrial development, environmental protection, compatible land use and effective transportation.

 Zoning Bylaw Amendments

-The zoning bylaw was amended to add additional industrial uses within the EETP and removed the height and footprint size restrictions in order to accommodate a select number of petrochemical anchor tenants.
+The zoning bylaw was amended in 2014 to add additional industrial uses within the EETP and removed the height and footprint size restrictions in order to accommodate a select number of petrochemical anchor tenants.

 In 2018 the (EETL) Edmonton Energy and Technology Park Logistics and (EETM) Edmonton Energy and Technology Park Manufacturing zones were merged into a new (EETIM) Edmonton Energy and Technology Park Medium Industrial Zone that combines the uses of previous zones to increase use opportunities, as well as providing an opportunity for service commercial nodes to serve the Park.